balmli/no.almli.heatingcontroller/README.md

 - Set away
 - Set away, and automatically switch to home mode on next schedule
 - Set home override on
-- Set home override on, and automatically off on next schdule
+- Set home override on, and automatically off on next schedule
 - Set home override off
 - Set holiday today.
 Holiday can be overridden with this action.